 No matter how much progress is made on other fronts, it is our collective work over the next decade that will define the chances for a fair and sustainable future.
 When the 19th IACC takes place in 2020 from June 2- 5 in Seoul, Korea, the Conference and festivals will provide a unique opportunity as a global platform to shape the future we want to see in 2030.
 A future of trust, truth and transparency.

 In an increasingly interdependent world where changing geopolitics, natural resources scarcity and new technologies set new trends and challenges, corruption increases in complexity and reach.
 This thematic stream aims to provide a space for the movement to explore scenarios of what the next decade could look like and by doing so carve strategies, tools and broader coalitions to meet those possible future scenarios.

 - New Transparency Standards for Peace and Social Justice

 The rise of populism and extremism are eroding good governance still further.
-A sharp decrease of privacy and civic space poses further threats.
-Transparency and good governance are central to preventing corruption and the rise of non democratic regimes.
+A sharp decrease in privacy and civic space pose further threats.
+Transparency and good governance are central to preventing corruption and the rise of non-democratic regimes.
 This thematic stream aims to identify essential transparency standards and provide a platform for all who defend their rights and the rights of others to share experiences and trace ways forward to implement appropriate standards.